The latest updates on the COVID-19 situation in Singapore

 - Wear a mask or face shield if you need to leave your house.

-- Cover your mouth with a tissue paper when coughing or sneezing, and immediately dispose of the soiled tissue paper.
+- Cover your mouth with tissue paper when coughing or sneezing, and immediately dispose of the soiled tissue paper.

 - Seek medical attention promptly if you are feeling unwell.